-The Canon EOS 6D and the Fujifilm GFX 50S are two digital cameras that were announced, respectively, in September 2012 and September 2016.
-The 6D is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D) and a medium format (GFX) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon EOS 6D and the Fujifilm GFX 50S are two digital cameras that were revealed to the public, respectively, in September 2012 and September 2016.
+The 6D is a DSLR, while the GFX 50S is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (6D) and a medium format (GFX 50S) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D vs Fujifilm GFX 50S

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Fujifilm GFX 50S.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50S is notably smaller (14 percent) than the Canon 6D.
 Moreover, the GFX 50S is slightly lighter (4 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.